stevedonovan/llib/readme.md

 llib values have dynamic types since they have their type encoded in their headers.
 A value can be an array of ints, a string, or a map of other values, and so forth, and its type and structure can be inspected at run-time.
-To represent numbers we have to introduce wrappers for integer, float and boolean types, rather as it is done in Java.
+To represent numbers we have to introduce wrappers for integer, double and boolean types, rather as it is done in Java.
 This being C, the programmer has to explicitly box floats (for example) using `value_float` and so forth, and unbox with `value_as_float`.